martijnwetering/todo/README.md

 is form validation on the client and the server.

 ##Setup
-**note:** To run this application you need to have Node.js and MongoDb installed and running.
+**NOTE:** To run this application you need to have Node.js and MongoDb installed and running.

 In the terminal go to the directory where you want to put the application and type: